nl253/DataFrame/README.md

 ```javascript
 let iris = new DF('iris') // use `let`, you will be re-assigning a lot
 ```

+**NOTE**

+the lookup of datasets happens by recursive search of each directory in `DF.opts.DATASETS`.
+You can use this and simply `df.opts.DATASETS.push(yourDir)` and your dataset will be discoverable.
+You don't need to specify the extension. `.csv` and `.json` extensions are appended if not provided (e.g. iris is actually stored in `iris.csv`).
+Dataset files must be in either CSV or JSON formats.

 ### Selecting / Slicing Rows